majidgourkani/python/README.md

-there is my first github project and i'm learning Python.
+This is my first github project and i'm learning Python.

-i'm so excited learn Data science afteh that.
+I'm so excited about learning Data science after that.

 wish me luck...